SnehaJoshi11/Mapping_Earthquakes/README.md

 ## Project Overview

 For this project we are creating an interactive map that shows the latest earthquake activity around the world.
-Maps allow us to explore, understand and make decisions about the world.

 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.